Skip to main content

 CBC News·Apr 18

-Avi Lewis, the new leader of the NDP, visited Parliament this week.
-He talked about his plans for the party, calling it a political "experiment."
-It's important because it shows how the NDP might change and what they'll focus on in the future.
+Avi Lewis, the new NDP leader, visited Parliament Hill this week.
+He talked about his plan to try new things in politics.
+It's important because it could change how the NDP party works and what they focus on.

 CBC News